-3.1.1.2 I/O and 3-State Buffers
+3.1.1.2 3-state Buffers

-For IBIS purposes, the driving behavior of 3-state and I/O buffers are identical.
-Both types are capable of driving high, driving low or being placed in a high-impedance state.
-For these buffers, four sets of I-V tables are generally included; one with the pulldown transistor turned on (output in the low state), one with the pullup transistor turned on (output in the high state), and two with the output in a high-impedance state.
+For an I/O buffer (i.e., a buffer capable of driving high, driving low or being placed in a high-impedance state), four sets of I-V tables are generally included; one with the pulldown transistor turned on (output in the low state), one with the pullup transistor turned on (output in the high state), and two with the output in a high_______impedance state.
 The data gathered while the output is in the low state is used to construct the [Pulldown] table.
-Data gathered when the output is in the high state is used to construct the [Pullup] table.
-Pulldown I-V data is referenced to ground while pullup I-V data is referenced to Vcc (referencing pullup data to Vcc means that the voltages measured will be expressed in terms of their potential difference from Vcc.
+Data gathered when the output is in the high state is used to construct the [Pulldown] table.
+Data gathered while pullup I-V data is referenced to Vcc (referencing pullup data to Vcc means that the voltages measured will be expressed in terms of their potential difference from Vcc.
 For example, "0 V" for a Vcc-relative measurement is equivalent to "Vcc" when measured ground-relative.
-Refer to Voltage References for more details).
-Data for the [GND Clamp] keyword is taken with the output in the high impedance state and is ground-relative, while data for the [POWER Clamp] keyword is also taken with the output in a high impedance state but with the data Vcc-relative.
+Refer to, for more details).
+Data for the [OND Clamp] keyword is taken with the output in the high impedance state and is ground-relative, while data for the [POWER Clamp] keyword is also taken with the output in a high impedance state but with the data Vcc-relative.
 For each keyword, a typical set of tables must be included; data for minimum and maximum corner conditions may be included.
 If corner data is present, it must cover the entire sweep range.

-Thus, a 3-state or I/O buffer would optimally include the following 12 I-V data sets:
+Thus, a buffer with 3-state capabilities would optimally include the following 12 I-V data sets: